Data Cleaning: A Short Course

 This seminar will also provide a more general framework for approaching data cleaning which is rooted in a desire to represent data both accurately and fully.
 This framework informs decisions about an ideal order in which data cleaning should be conducted.
 This framework also delves into some of the trickier issues.
 For example, when you come across anomalous, vague, or missing data – what kinds of things should you consider?
 I will also provide guidance for ensuring that, once you make a decision, your findings are reproducible.

-Starting December 9, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
-You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later if you are unable to attend at the scheduled time.
+Starting June 13, we are offering this seminar as a 4-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
+You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

-The empirical examples and exercises in this course will emphasize Stata, but there will be equivalent code and examples presented/available for R. To fully benefit from the course, you should bring your own laptop loaded with R or Stata.
+The empirical examples and exercises in this course will emphasize Stata, but there will be equivalent code and examples presented/available for R. To fully benefit from the course, you should have access to a computer loaded with R or Stata.
 Whichever package you choose, you should already have a working understanding of the software and be able to complete basic functions in the software.

 If you’d like to use R for this course but don’t yet have much experience with that package, here are some excellent on-line resources for building your R skills.